-Phase 1/2 in advanced NSCLC (Study 101)
+Phase 1/2 in advanced and metastatic NSCLC (Study 101)

-The primary purpose of the Phase 2 portion of the Phase 1/2 trial was to evaluate the potential anticancer effect of Plinabulin in combination with docetaxel compared to docetaxel monotherapy in advanced second and third-line NSCLC patients.
+The primary purpose of the Phase 2 portion of the Phase 1/2 trial was to evaluate the potential anticancer effect of Plinabulin in combination with docetaxel compared to docetaxel monotherapy in advanced second- and third-line NSCLC patients.
 The trial enrolled 163 advanced NSCLC patients in the U.S., Australia, Argentina, Chile, Brazil and India.
 Patients enrolled in the trial had unresectable, locally advanced or metastatic cancers, meaning that in some patients the disease had spread to adjacent lymph nodes if not throughout the body.
 In such patients there may not be measurable lesions in the lungs.

-For intent to treat population with no targeted patient selection, the trial did not meet the primary endpoint of a statistically significant improvement in overall survival for Plinabulin in combination with docetaxel compared to docetaxel monotherapy, with only modest 1.2 months survival benefit in the combination vs. docetaxel alone.
+For intent to treat, or ITT, population with no targeted patient selection, the trial did not meet the primary endpoint of a statistically significant improvement in overall survival for Plinabulin in combination with docetaxel compared to docetaxel monotherapy, with only modest 1.2 months survival benefit in the combination vs. docetaxel alone.
 However, we identified a subset of patients with measurable lung lesions (Plinabulin mechanism targeted patients) in which the addition of Plinabulin to docetaxel may increase antitumor activity compared to docetaxel monotherapy with survival benefit of 4.6 months.
-The overall survival of the subset of patients with measurable lung lesions is shown below in a plot referred to as a Kaplan-Meier plot.
-Each vertical drop in the curve represents the recorded death of one or more patients.
-If a patient withdraws from the trial, is lost to follow up, or survives beyond the end of the trial, that patient is "censored" and denoted by a vertical line on the curve at the time of the last reliable assessment of that patient.
-All patients in either trial either died or were censored.
-In this subset analysis, patients in the Plinabulin plus docetaxel arm had a median overall survival of 11.3 months, while those treated with docetaxel alone had a median overall survival of 6.7 months.
-Additionally, the Plinabulin plus docetaxel cohort had an objective response rate of 18.4% compared to 10.5% for the docetaxel monotherapy arm.
-This subset included only 38 patients from each arm and did not reach statistical significance on the overall survival (p=0.29).
-We believe that this was due to the small number of patients in each arm.
-Additionally, the data showed that patients in the Plinabulin plus docetaxel arm had an overall survival period of between 6.7 and 15.1 months, while those treated with docetaxel alone had an overall survival period of between 6.0 and 9.8 months.
-This data had a 95% confidence level, or CL, meaning that if the same patient population were to be sampled numerous times, the overall survival period of each sample would fall within these suggested ranges approximately 95% of the time.
+In this mechanism-based subset analysis, patients in the Plinabulin plus docetaxel arm had a median OS of 11.3 months, while those treated with docetaxel alone had a median OS of 6.7 months.
+Additionally, the Plinabulin plus docetaxel cohort had an objective response rate, or ORR, of 18.4% compared to 10.5% for the docetaxel monotherapy arm.
+This subset included only 38 patients from each arm and did not reach statistical significance on the OS (p=0.29).
 The patients who received Plinabulin plus docetaxel also had a duration of response, the time of initial response until documented tumor progression, of 12.7 months compared to only one month for the patients who received docetaxel monotherapy (p=0.049).
-This subset analysis was presented as an oral presentation at 2017 ASCO-SITC conference and was selected as one of five highlights of the meeting.
+This subset analysis was presented as an oral presentation at 2017 American Society of Clinical Oncology-Society for Immunotherapy of Cancer, or ASCO-SITC, conference and was selected as one of five highlights of the meeting.